• Tutorials >

 FSDP Peak Memory Usage using Auto_wrap policy

-CPU Off-loading: In case the model is very large that even with FSDP wouldn’t fit into gpus, then CPU offload can be helpful here.
+CPU Off-loading: In case the model is very large that even with FSDP wouldn’t fit into GPUs, then CPU offload can be helpful here.

 Currently, only parameter and gradient CPU offload is supported.
 It can be enabled via passing in cpu_offload=CPUOffload(offload_params=True).